kdoore/CS2335-Gitbook/simple-dialog-prefab.md

 ![](/assets/Screen Shot 2018-03-01 at 4.30.08 PM.png)

-###DialogController.cs Custom Script
+###Dialog Script Logic - DataStructures: List, Queue
-No we just have to figure out how to write the code logic.
-We need an List of strings that can hold our dialog items.
-Unity can display for editing both List< string >, or array: string[] in the inspector as shown in the image above.
+Now, we just have to figure out how to write the code logic.
+We need an List of strings that can hold our dialog items, then we need to display them sequentially when the next button has been clicked.

+Unity can display for editing, both List< string >, or array: string[] in the inspector, as shown in the image above.

 **List< T >** is part of the System.Collections.Generic Namespace in C#.
 [MSDN Reference](https://msdn.microsoft.com/en-us/library/6sh2ey19.aspx)